Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Introduction

 The goal of this paper is to map out the promise and challenges of off-policy evaluation under the POMDP model.
 At a high level, we find that---like in the Markovian Model \ref{mod:MDP}---the POMDP assumption gives rise to stationarity and enables us to use long trajectories for improved precision.
 However, unlike in Model \ref{mod:MDP}, we find that $O(1/\sqrt{nT})$ errors are no longer possible.
-Instead, optimal errors scale as $O(1/\text{poly}(nT))$ with exponents that reflect both the mixing time of the POMDP and the overlap between the behavior and target policies.
+Instead, optimal errors scale as $O(1/\text{poly}(nT))$ with exponents that reflect both the mixing time of the POMDP and the overlap between the behavior and target policies.\footnote{The rates of convergence discussed in this paragraph should be seen as bounds for estimating the average in-sample long-term off-policy value for a model with fundamental heterogeneity across units, or alternatively as a bound for population off-policy value in a model without fundamental heterogeneity.
+When estimating population value in a model with fundamental heterogeneity across units, there is an additional $\mathcal{O}(1/\sqrt{n})$ error term arising from random sampling of units; see Remark \ref{rema:vbar} for a further discussion.}

-Throughout this paper, we identify causal effects using on a sequential ignorability (or unconfoundedness) assumption \citep{hernan2020whatif}.
+In this paper, we identify causal effects under a sequential ignorability (or unconfoundedness) assumption \citep{hernan2020whatif}.
 Qualitatively, this assumption requires that the realized treatment assignment $W_{i,t}$ cannot depend on the unobserved state variables $H_{i,t}$.
-One notable setting where our exogeneity assumption holds in is in micro-randomized trials, which are a flexible class of experimental designs used to study adaptive treatment rules \citep{klasnja2015microrandomized}.
-Such trials are a flexible and increasingly popular approach to experimental design in mobile health; recent examples of micro-randomized studies in this context include \citet{battalio2021sense2stop} and \citet{klasnja2019efficacy}.
-We note that a key flexibility of micro-randomized trials is that, because treatment randomization probabilities can depend on $X_{i,t}$, they can seamlessly integrate availability constraints.
-Such availability constraints are ubiquitous in mobile healthcare, e.g., a fitness app should not send notifications while the subject is detected to be driving.